Hello and thank you for visiting my online shop - this is the bit about the hands and the heart behind the work...

-I am a Yorkshire girl (born on Ilkley Moor) but have been navigating my way around the South West of England for the past 20 - 30 years and have returned to live in my favourite county of Somerset which I am delighted and proud to call my home.
+I am a Yorkshire girl (born on Ilkley Moor) but have been navigating my way around the South West of England for the past 20 - 30 years and have returned to live in my favourite county of Somerset which I am delighted to call my home.

 I have a background in the Arts and after studying for a BA in Surface Design at Bath Spa University was fortunate enough to be offered a position running the newly installed Digital Textile Design Lab where I am still based today - running workshops in digital fabric printing and laser cutting with our wonderful students - our future Designers.